unigap/Monero_Network_Analysis/README.md

 ## Dependencies

-This project is tested on Ubuntu and Debian
+This project is tested on Ubuntu and Debian.

 To install all dependencies and start the execution you can follow these steps: